-More at Institute of Health Records and Information Management, ihrim.co.uk.
+More at Institute of Health Records and Information Management, ihrim.co.uk

 Health trainers offer practical support to their clients to change their behaviour and achieve their health goals.
-The nationally recognised training for health trainers is the City and Guilds level 3 Certificate for health trainers.
-You can take this course without any previous qualifications.
+The nationally recognised training for health trainers is the City and Guilds level 3 Certificate for health trainers and the RSPH level 3 certificate.
+You can take these courses without any previous qualifications.